ICTU/quality-time/README.md

 ## Test

-To run the unit tests and measure unit test coverage change directory into the component folders, e.g.:
+To run the unit tests and measure unit test coverage, change directory into the component folders, e.g.:

 ```console
 cd compontents/server